Certificates and Programs

 - Students, working with their mentors, should submit copies of the Senior Honors Thesis proposal and bibliography to the Department Chair by October 3 if the thesis is written in conjunction with a fall course or by November 12 for a spring course.

-The Comparative Literature Program focuses on literature as a universal phenomenon with diverse forms and manifestations.
+The Global and Comparative Literature Program focuses on literature as a universal phenomenon with diverse forms and manifestations.
 The program emphasizes the study of broad currents of thought, style, or major literary schools across national boundaries.

 The FLL Business Coursework Program is available to majors in a modern foreign language or linguistics only.
 The Business Coursework Program consists of 15–16 courses, and is the functional equivalent of a second major.
 Students pursuing the Business Coursework Program may not take more business courses than the program requires.
 The second language requirement is waived for students in the Business Coursework Program.